cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Drop Unused Indexes

 Though indexes improve the read performance, they incur an overhead for every write.
-In some cases, like the use-cases discussed abpve, the tradeoff is worth it.
+In some cases, like the use-cases discussed above, the tradeoff is worth it.
 But if an index is unused, it slows down DML operations.
 Whenever possible, [drop indexes](drop-index.html) that are not used.

 ## Table Scans Best Practices